 The insurgent groups had been left during the wars to police the rear areas without being formed into official units by the police.
-Christians took this opportunity to burn Muslim villages and in Monastir alone an estimated 80% of Muslim villages were destroyed.242 The Commission asserts a generalized statement that such violence "is the habit of all these peoples.
-What they have suffered themselves, they inflict in turn upon others."243 While this statement certainly is broad in its description of the people of the Balkans as inherently violent people, it does demonstrate the cycle of violence by which victims become perpetrators and perpetrators become victims.
+Christians took this opportunity to burn Muslim villages and in Monastir alone an estimated 80% of Muslim villages were destroyed.
+The Commission asserts a generalized statement that such violence is the habit of all these peoples.
+What they have suffered themselves, they inflict in turn upon others.
+Habit of the Balkans as inherently violent people, it does demonstrate the cycle of violence by which victims become perpetrators and perpetrators become victims.
 Such was the nature of these conflicts and the insurgency before them.
-The people of the Balkans were not unusually violent, but the high levels of violence they experienced over extended periods in their day-today lives forced them to meet that threshold of violence in response to
+The people of the Balkans were not unusually violent, but the high levels of violence they experienced over extended periods in their day-to-day lives forced them to meet that threshold of violence in response to

-241 Brailsford et. al Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 162.
+Brailsford et. al Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 162.

-242 Brailsford et. al, Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 72.
+Brailsford et. al, Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 72.

-243 Brailsford et. al, Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 73.
+Brailsford et. al, Report of the International Commission to Inquire into the Causes and Conduct of the Balkan War, 73.

 protect themselves, or else submit to the most violent armed groups.

 Hundreds of villages and thousands of homes were burned as a result of the wars.
 Thousands of civilians were massacred and hundreds of thousands more were displaced, and the end result was new borders for young nations hardened by conflict with populations traumatized by the scale of violence and a lasting, if mostly untrue, reputation for savagery and brutality.